What are the Sacraments?

 SPECIFIC PREPARATIONS.
 The Parents should contact Fr.
 Dawid to agree upon the details.
 Usually they are required to attend one or two baptismal preparation meetings.

-For adults, the proper preparation for the Sacrament of Baptism is the RCIA course (Rite of Christian Initiation of Adults).
+For adults, the proper preparation for the Sacrament of Baptism is the RCIA course (Rite of Christian Initiation of Adults) which starts early October.

 First Holy Communion and First Confession